philwolstenholme/T4-userscripts/README.md

 Working on a page and need to save your changes but want to keep on editing the page afterwards?
 This adds an option to your Save and Approve dropdown menu to '*Save to a new window*' (or you can press `Ctrl` + `E`).
 Selecting these options submits your changes to T4 but in a new window, so your modify content screen is not affected.

+### Use the [ACE](http://ace.c9.io) editor for making changes to raw HTML, CSS, JS or PHP

+Make editing or reviewing code in T4 much nicer with:
+* Syntax highlighting for JS, HTML, CSS and PHP
+* Function collapsing
+* Bracket and quote automatic closing
+* Automatic indentation/outdenting
+* Search and replace with regular expressions
+* Highlight matching brackets
+* Highlights matching variables, function names etc
+* Multiple cursors

 ### Browse content with next/previous buttons

 Just created a load of new content items and now have to work through them one by one making changes?